Case Study: InnovationWV

 All other visitors land on the association’s main page, where they can apply for membership.
 The chapter page offers access to a member directory, an event calendar, blogs, forums, and a photo gallery.
 National and international association members have the ability to visit, comment, and connect to this section.

-Putting the email content to use, and to attract additional individuals, we created an interactive PDF flyer.
+Putting the email content to use, and attracting additional individuals, we created an interactive PDF flyer.
 Forwarded as an email attachment, or printed and passed on as a handout, it communicated our main talking points, detailed event information, Facebook, email, website, and the InnovationWV brand.

 To extend the reach of InnovationWV, spread the visual identity offline, and communicate the chapter platforms, we designed and commercially printed 3.5″ x 2″ InfoCards.
 Offering these in person, at locations of business and education, and our chapter meetings, they serve as leave-behind, notepad, brand ambassador, and conversation starter.